Points On License: Driving Licence Points And DVLA Check Help

 The totting up system is the mechanism by which the courts disqualify drivers who accumulate points across multiple offences.
 Once you reach 12 points, the court is required to disqualify you for a minimum of six months under Section 35 of the Road Traffic Offenders Act 1988.

-So what does this look like in practice?
-A driver with 9 existing points who receives a further 3-point speeding fixed penalty has reached the threshold.
-The matter goes before a magistrates court, and unless exceptional hardship is demonstrated successfully, a ban follows.
+In practice, this looks like the following.
+A driver carrying 9 existing points receives a further 3-point speeding fixed penalty.
+The matter goes before a magistrates court.
+Unless exceptional hardship is demonstrated, a ban follows.

 Exceptional hardship is a legal argument, not a loophole.
 It must be proven to the satisfaction of the court that disqualification would cause hardship beyond the ordinary inconvenience of losing a licence.
-Losing your job because you drive for a living can qualify.
-The bar is intentionally high.
+Losing a job because you drive for a living can qualify.
+Inability to take your child to school usually does not, unless you can show no other reasonable arrangement is possible.
+The bar is intentionally high, and from the hearings I have attended, magistrates have heard every variation of the standard argument hundreds of times.
+Vague claims of hardship lose.
+Specific, evidenced, documented hardship wins.

 Typical disqualification lengths under totting up: